 How Do We Hear?

 Before we can understand how and why tinnitus occurs, we need to know how we hear.
 More specifically, we need to know how the ear turns vibrations in the air into electrical signals, signals which our brain processes then interprets as sound.
-This starts with the mammalian cochlea.
+That starts with the mammalian cochlea.

 The mammalian cochlea has two types of sensory hair cell; the outer and inner hair cells.
 These cells are what detects then converts vibrations or movement into electrical signals.
 When a sound enter the ear, it causes pressure fluctuations within the inner ear.
 The inner ear is filled with fluids, fluids which help facilitate the transfer of these vibrations.
 They vibrate down a thin, spiral trampoline-like structure called the basilar membrane.
 When this membrane moves, even slightly, it is detected by the inner hair cells.
 These cells are located on top of the basilar membrane.
 When they detect these vibrations, they relay the signals to the brain via the auditory nerve.